codecrunchers/cd-talk/PITCHME.md

 ---

-## Succeeding at CD
+## Failing/Succeeding at CD
-Two way process, operating across multiple layers in the business
+All in or nothing
 ![](assets/img/crash.jpg)

 Note: